cryptocoinjs/cryptocoinjs.com/markdown/about/contributing.md

 Purpose
 -------

 This guide is a brief reference to how code should be written for CryptoCoinJS.
-This applies to members and contributors.
+This applies to organiztion members and contributors.

 Principles
 ----------
 1. People matter more than code.
 Optimize for people.
 2. Write code for humans to read.
 It's easier to write code than to read code.
 Avoid verbosity, but don't be overly terse.
 3. Code is the enemy.
 Lines of code should be reduced as much as possible.
 [The best code is no code at all](http://www.codinghorror.com/blog/2007/05/the-best-code-is-no-code-at-all.html) and [Size is the enemy](http://www.codinghorror.com/blog/2007/12/size-is-the-enemy.html).
 This is probably the most important principle.
 4. Organize according to the UNIX philosophy: small and simple modules that do one thing well.
 Take into consideration the [Single Responsibility Principle](http://en.wikipedia.org/wiki/Single_responsibility_principle)
 5. All code in this project should look like one person wrote it.
 We have a lot of work in this area.
 6. Code should be documented (not auto-generated).
 But it should not be "documented" in the actual code.
 Documentation should emphasize usage examples and not so much API interface signatures.
 It's not that API docs are bad, they should just be made lower priority when compared to usage examples.
-7. Tests should be implemented. **Working code and tests are far more important than documentation.**
+7. Tests should be implemented.

 Repository Management